 There’s Only One Way to Become Financially Independent

 Live like a monk.
 Avoid all social outings.
 Turn every purchase into a cost-benefit analysis and throw every single penny into VTSAX.

-Save at least 50% of your income, pray the markets continue their bull-run, and spend every Friday night tinkering your spreadsheets, reviewing your strategy, and reading Early Retirement Now so that you can have the most optimal withdrawal rate strategy when you retire 10 years from now.
+Save at least 50% of your income, pray the markets continue their bull run, and spend every Friday night tinkering with your spreadsheets, reviewing your strategy, and reading Early Retirement Now so that you can have the most optimal withdrawal rate strategy when you retire 10 years from now.

 Turning the Corner

 I love the hardcore nature of the FIRE (Financial Independence Retire Early) community.
 I appreciate the intensity.
-I think it takes a certain personality to be willing to work hard, sacrifice luxuries, all for much delayed satisfaction.
+I think it takes a certain personality to be willing to work hard and sacrifice luxuries, all for much-delayed satisfaction.

 Meet ChooseFI: The Best Podcast Duo Spreading the FIRE

 ChooseFI is a podcast and blog founded by Brad Barrett and Jonathan Mendonsa that is changing the lives of thousands of people, one episode at a time.